 Pigeon WordPress Plugin

-Install Plugin
+Install The Plugin

-Settings
+Plugin Settings

 On the Settings > Pigeon page you need to add your supplied Pigeon Subdomain or the demo pigeon domain.
 Consult with a representative to determine what settings are relevant to your scenario.

-Get Pigeon Setting variable array with this function:
+Get Pigeon setting variable array with this function:

 get_option( 'wp_pigeon_settings' )